 Request Employee Feedback

 Requesting their feedback on your company policies will encourage your employees to actually read through the document.
 Plus, it will encourage you to make sure that each and every employee has easy access to your company policies.

 When they do give their feedback however make sure that it is acknowledged and taken into account.
 Not only will that make employees feel valued but it may bring to light sections of the policy that may need to be tweaked or revisited (a pain, but worth doing in the long run)

 Make Reading Fun

-To do this create a special edition of your company policy master document, complete with little sentences like “If you’re reading this, you just won a free lunch with the leadership team!” or “Good eye, and great job reading the company policy manual thoroughly!
-You just won a half day!”
-Send out that special edition, and in the body of the email, let your employees know about the easter eggs and some example prizes.
+To do this create a special edition of your company policy master document, complete with little sentences like “If you’re reading this, you just won a free (x) gift certificate” or “Good eye, and great job reading the company policy manual thoroughly!
+You just won a half day off!”
+Send out that special edition, and in the body of the email, let your employees know about the Easter eggs and some example prizes.

 How you approach this strategy can be as minimalist or as maximalist as you see fit, and prizes don’t necessarily have to be costly.
 But making an entertaining contest out of it will help ensure that your team has their hands and eyes on your company policies.

 Do Print and Digital